What’s the current state of the accounting profession? And how does my firm measure up compared to others?

 Julio Gonzalez: Why do you think this year’s Survey might be different from the others?

 Charles Hylan: The pandemic, no question.
 When we released last year’s survey in September 2020, it was based on questions we’d drawn up before COVID hit.
-Then early last December, we released a flash survey composed of 20 questions to see how accounting firms were handling the pandemic, and 179 firms responded.
+Then early last December, we released a flash survey composed of 20 questions to see how CPA firm(s) were handling the pandemic, and 179 firms responded.
 What we learned was an eye-opener.

 Julio Gonzalez: What did you learn?